gajus/orientationchangeend/README.md

 There is no way to capture the end of the orientation change event because handling of the orientation change varies from browser to browser.
 Drawing a balance between the most reliable and the fastest way to detect the end of orientation change requires racing interval and timeout.

 A listener is attached to the `orientationchange`.
 Invoking the listener starts an interval.
 The interval is tracking the state of `window.innerWidth` and `window.innerHeight`.
-The `orientationchangeend` event is fired when `config.noChangeCountToEnd` consequent iterations cannot detect value mutation or after `noEndTimeout` milliseconds, whichever happens first.
+The `orientationchangeend` event is fired when `config.noChangeCountToEnd` number of consequent iterations do not detect a value mutation or after `noEndTimeout` milliseconds, whichever happens first.

 If there is a series of `orientationchange` events fired one after another, where `n` event `orientationchangeend` event has not been fired before the `n+2` `orientationchange`, then `orientationchangeend` will fire only for the last `orientationchange` event in the series.